David Nobbs

-David Gordon Nobbs (13 March 1935 – 8 August 2015) was an English comedy writer, best known for writing the 1970s television series The Fall and Rise of Reginald Perrin, adapted from his own novels.
+David Gordon Nobbs (13 March 1935 – 8 August 2015) was an English comedy writer, most notable for writing the 1970s television series The Fall and Rise of Reginald Perrin, adapted from his own novels.

 Life and career

-A pub in Harrogate, North Yorkshire dressed as Sunshine Desserts following Nobbs' death.
+The Coach and Horses pub in Harrogate, frequented by Nobbs, dressed as Sunshine Desserts (from The Fall and Rise of Reginald Perrin) following Nobbs's death.

 Nobbs was born in Orpington, Kent.
 Following an education at Marlborough College and St John's College, Cambridge, he worked as a reporter for the Sheffield Star, before starting his career in comedy as a writer for That Was The Week That Was in the early 1960s.
 He wrote for many of Britain's comedy performers over the years, including Kenneth Williams, Frankie Howerd, Les Dawson and The Two Ronnies.

 Nobbs was the creator of the sitcom The Fall and Rise of Reginald Perrin (1976–79), adapted from his own Reginald Perrin novels, which "told the story of a man living an escapist fantasy in response to the mundanity of his daily commute".
 The TV series starred Leonard Rossiter as Perrin.

 Nobbs also wrote the comedy/drama series A Bit of a Do (1989) and the Henry Pratt series of novels, the fourth of which, Pratt à Manger, was published in 2006.
 His novel It Had to be You was published in 2011.